-Search Console is an excellent resource for any SEO, but it’s not without its limitations.
+Google Search Console is an excellent resource for any SEO, but it’s not without its limitations.
 Pulling the data you need can be time consuming with its cumbersome UI and lack of dashboard functionality.
 Thanks to Google Data Studio and the Search Console connector, it is now much easier for SEOs to draw valuable insight from their SEO data.
-In this post, I’ll look at the importance of data visualisation for SEO, and outline a few tips to help you improve your SEO reporting with Google Data Studio.

-What is Google Data Studio and why is it relevant for SEO?
+What is Google Data Studio, why is it relevant for SEO?

 You’ve probably heard a lot of buzz about ‘data visualisation’ in digital marketing.
 Tools like Tableau and Klipfolio have been around a long time, but there's an element of exclusivity to data visualisation that makes the subject a bit impenetrable to some.
 However, Google Data Studio is a new (and free) contender to those platforms which aims to break down some of those barriers to entry and simplify data visualisation for marketers and analysts.